ThirupathRao/Alphabet-Classifier/README.md

 ### Description
+CNN model is trained to predict the hand-written capital letters (English).
-Softmax activation function is used for classifying the english character set ( A to Z).
+Softmax activation function is used for classifying the character set ( A to Z).

 ### Requirements